 Salem is a medium-sized town located in the state of New Hampshire.
 With a population of 29,791 people and five constituent neighborhoods, Salem is the seventh largest community in New Hampshire.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Salem is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some towns, Salem isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Salem are a mix of both white- and blue-collar jobs.
 Overall, Salem is a town of sales and office workers, professionals, and managers.
 There are especially a lot of people living in Salem who work in management occupations (12.03%), sales jobs (11.98%), and office and administrative support (11.47%).

 Also of interest is that Salem has more people living here who work in computers and math than 95% of the places in the US.